25 Breathtaking Mourning Dove Pictures

 All Puffed Up

-"On a cold late afternoon in January, this mourning dove puffed up as large as possible to retain all the heat it could," says Bob Anderson.
-Follow these simple tips to attract winter birds.
+“On a cold late afternoon in January, this mourning dove puffed up as large as possible to retain all the heat it could,” says Bob Anderson.
+After you finish looking at mourning dove pictures, learn proven tips to attract winter birds.

 Waiting for Spring

-"In the waning days of a very long winter, I stood on my porch one morning wishing that spring would appear," says Gary Garton.
-"Just then, this mourning dove landed on a nearby maple tree.
-And for that moment, it brought me the promise of spring."
+“In the waning days of a very long winter, I stood on my porch one morning wishing that spring would appear,” says Gary Garton.
+“Just then, this mourning dove landed on a nearby maple tree.
+And for that moment, it brought me the promise of spring.”
+Done looking at photos of mourning doves?
 Check out more spectacular winter bird photos.